 The kangaroo sanctuary is located on the west side of the island, meaning if you park in the car park, you’ll need to walk over the causeway bridge.

-Please be respectful of all native animals, including the kangaroos and ensure you never touch or feed them.
+Please be respectful of all native animals, including the kangaroos and ensure you never feed them.
 They are wild animals and should be treated as such.

 The Heirisson Island wetlands are popular with fishermen as they contain some of the best fishing spots in central Perth.
 Fishing from the shore is permitted and does not require a fishing license.
 Just make sure you abide by the fishing rules and regulations, including